 Director of Production IT, eToro

 “We see Kaminario as superior in technology.
 Performance was a big factor in our decision but so was the pricing model.
-Our ROI assessment includes variable block size, compression, deduplication, guaranteed capacity and readiness for future scalability.
-K2 is simply the complete package.”
+Our ROI assessment includes variable block size, compression, deduplication and readiness for future scalability.
+Kaminario is simply the complete package.”

 James Price, Director of Product Development, Clearwater Analytics